plone/plone.reload/README.txt

 If you get a `Resource not found` error, make sure you have loaded this packages configure.zcml file and you really use the ZODB application root and not a Plone site as the base url.

+To reload Python code from the file system goto /@@code_reload.
+You will see a page with the 'Code reloaded:' message and a listing of all the modules which were reloaded.